AztecProtocol/barretenberg/README.md

 The report will land in the build directory in the all_test_coverage_report directory.

-Alternatively you can build separate test binaries, e.g. honk_tests or numeric_tests and run **make test** just for them or even just for a single test.
+Alternatively, you can build separate test binaries, e.g. honk_tests or numeric_tests and run **make test** just for them or even just for a single test.
 Then the report will just show coverage for those binaries.

 ### Formatting